mingster/riben.life/web/doc/FOUNDATION/PHONE-LOGIN-KNOCK.md

 ### 3.1 Phone Number Authentication

-#### 3.1.1 Sign Up with Phone Number
+#### 3.1.1 Combined Sign In/Sign Up with Phone Number

-**FR-PHONE-001:** Users must be able to create a new account using their phone number.
+**FR-PHONE-001:** Users must be able to authenticate using their phone number, regardless of whether they have an existing account.

-**FR-PHONE-002:** The sign-up flow must include:
+**FR-PHONE-002:** The authentication flow must automatically handle both sign-up and sign-in:

 1. **Phone Number Input:**
    * User enters phone number in international format (e.g., +886912345678)
    * System validates phone number format
-   * System checks if phone number is already registered
+   * User does not need to know if they have an account or not

 2. **OTP Verification:**
    * System sends OTP code to phone number via Knock
    * User enters OTP code received via SMS
-   * System verifies OTP code with Knock
+   * System verifies OTP code (stored in database)
    * OTP code expires after configured time (default: 10 minutes)

-3. **Account Creation:**
+3. **Automatic Account Handling:**
-   * If phone number is not registered and OTP is valid:
+   * System checks if phone number is registered
+   * **If phone number is NOT registered:**
-     * System creates new user account
+     * System automatically creates new user account
      * Phone number is stored and marked as verified (`phoneNumberVerified = true`)
-     * User is automatically signed in
-     * User is redirected to onboarding or dashboard

-**FR-PHONE-003:** If phone number is already registered:

-* System displays error message: "This phone number is already registered"
-* User is prompted to sign in instead
-* Option to reset password or use alternative authentication method

-#### 3.1.2 Sign In with Phone Number

-**FR-PHONE-004:** Users must be able to sign in using their phone number.

-**FR-PHONE-005:** The sign-in flow must include:

-1. **Phone Number Input:**
-   * User enters phone number
-   * System validates phone number format
-   * System checks if phone number is registered

-2. **OTP Verification:**
-   * If phone number is registered:
-     * System sends OTP code to phone number via Knock
-     * User enters OTP code received via SMS
-     * System verifies OTP code with Knock
-   * If phone number is not registered:
-     * System displays error message
-     * User is prompted to sign up instead

-3. **Session Creation:**
-   * If OTP is valid:
-     * System creates user session
      * User is signed in
+   * **If phone number IS registered:**
+     * User is signed in with existing account
+   * No account creation needed
    * User is redirected to requested page or dashboard

+**FR-PHONE-003:** The system must provide feedback about account status:

+* Response includes `isNewUser` flag indicating if account was just created
+* UI can display appropriate welcome message for new users
+* Existing users proceed directly to their dashboard

+**FR-PHONE-004:** Users must be able to sign in using their phone number (same flow as above).

+**FR-PHONE-005:** The sign-in/sign-up flow must be seamless:

+* Single action handles both sign-up and sign-in
+* No separate "Sign Up" vs "Sign In" buttons needed for phone authentication
+* Users enter phone number and OTP code, system handles the rest

 **FR-PHONE-006:** The system must support "Remember Me" functionality: